piyush97/PiyushMehta.com/README.md

 <img width=240px height=180px src="https://feather.ca/static/f2de18ae782e79c820a2127551c30685/86c28/gatsby-react-graphql.png" /></div>

 ## 🚀 Get Up and Running

 You can get a site up and running on your local dev environment in 5 minutes with these four steps:

+## Things to know about contributing this project

+<b>Fork the project</b> <br>
+    You can see this option, at the right side of this project.<br>
+    Then select your github profile when prompted.<br>
+    Your browser will automatically redirect you, to your github and would take some 20 sec to fork this project on your github.<br>
+    Once it is done, you are ready to contribute.

+## Edit locally on your machine

+  If you want to edit this project locally on your machine, go to your preffered IDE, open the terminal and clone this project, using the link(You can find link, on download symbol)

+  Then,

 1. **Install Dependencies.**